-Then grab apcmon.shar.Z and don't worry about whether PowerChute supports your UNIX system.
+Then grab apcmon.tar.gz and don't worry about whether PowerChute supports your UNIX system.

 I wrote these scripts because PowerChute was not available for NetBSD.
-I now use them on SunOS, Solaris, HP-UX, Linux and just about every other UNIX machine I've used these UPS's on.
+I now use them on FreeBSD, SunOS, Solaris, HP-UX, Linux and just about every other UNIX machine I've used these UPS's for.

 The current version tells the UPS to do a soft shutdown (as the host shuts itself down that is :-), the UPS will then (after the configured delay - I use 5 min) drop power to the computers, wait for the mains to come back and once the batter has reached its configured minimum capacity (or after the configured delay) fires everything back up again.
 This all works very nicely for lights out operation.